 - Systematic error

-Random error is nothing but when fluctuations in measurement that are mostly observer by making multiple trials of a given measurement.
-As the name suggests this error occurs completely random.
+Random error is nothing but when fluctuations in measurement are mostly observed by making multiple trials of a given measurement.
+As the name suggests, this error occurs completely random.
 They are unpredictable and can’t be replicated by repeating the experiment.
 So every time it gives different results.
 The random error varies from one observation to another.
 In random error, the fluctuation can be both negative as well as positive.
 It’s not always possible to identify a source of random error.
-Random error is due to a factor which cannot or will not be controlled.
+Random error is due to a factor that cannot or will not be controlled.
 A random error affects the reliability of results—some of the possible sources or causes of random errors are listed below.

-- Observational: Error in the judgment of observer.
+- Observational: Error in the judgment of the observer.

 - Small disturbances: Small disturbances may introduce error in the measurement like

-- Fluctuating Conditions: Some time variation temperature or in the environment may lead to error in the measurement.
+- Fluctuating Conditions: Some time variation in temperature or in the environment may lead to errors in the measurement.

-- Quality: Some time if the quality of the object whose measurement is to be made is not defined properly its lead to an error.
+- Quality: Some time if the quality of the object whose measurement is to be made is not defined its leads properly to an error.

-An error can be reduced by taking the number of reading and then finding the average or mean of the reading taken.
+An error can be reduced by taking the number of readings and then finding the average or mean of the reading taken.

 A Systematic error is where the same error is present in all readings.
 Systematic error is predictable and generally constant or proportional to the true value.
 So systematic error is repeated each time and it produces consistency errors.
 If we repeat the experiment, we will get the same error each time.
 Systematic errors arise because of incorrect calibration of the instrument.
 A systematic error affects the accuracy of the result.
 A systematic error also called a Zero error a positive or negative error.
 Some of the possible sources or causes of systematic error are as listed below.